 I finally got the knobs off.
 They were harder to remove than normal.
 Got it apart and into the gear box to oil the back bushing.
 It now runs like new.
 Made a friend happy.
 Thanks.

 I finally got it repaired.
 The knobs were tougher to remove than I thought they should be.
-I needed to oil the back bushing.
-It now runs like new.
-Thank you Judy.

 My oscillating standup fan is acting funny.
 When I put it on it takes awhile before it starts.
 I thought it was done for, but it still works.
 I wonder what I can do for this.
 Is it broken?
 Anyone have this issue?
 Thanks.